thosgood/this-weeks-finds/markdown/201-250/week205.md

 "inert".

-This may seem boring, but it's actually mysterious --- and downright MADDENING if we take the analogy between geometry and algebra seriously.
+This may seem boring, but it's actually mysterious --- and downright **maddening** if we take the analogy between geometry and algebra seriously.
 It's weird enough to have a "branched" cover where sheets merge at certain points, but at least in that case we can *see* they've merged: a prime ideal in our subring generates an ideal in the extension that's